High Holy Days

 How to Participate in Services

-We are excited to once again have services in-person for the High Holy Days and are looking forward to welcoming you back into our building.
-All services will be held in the Millstone Sanctuary with the exception of Children’s Services which will be in the school hallway and Erev Sukkot which will be outside in front of the UH sukkah.
+We are looking forward to celebrating the Holy Days with you.
+All services will be held in the Millstone Sanctuary except for Children’s Services which will be in the school hallway and Erev Sukkot which will be outside in front of the UH sukkah.
 We will also livestream on our website, YouTube and Facebook.
 Once a service is finished, it will be available to watch again from the beginning.

 Name Tags

-At the beginning of Septembwer, we will send out name tags that will serve as your ticket.
-When you arrive for High Holy Day services, please present your name tag (just like a ticket) to an usher.
+In early September we will send out name tags that will serve as your ticket.
+When you arrive for High Holy Day services, please present your name tag (just like a ticket) at the door.
 Children in grades 12 and under are not required to have a name tag.
 College students need only to show their student I.D. for admission.

-We know the holidays are a time where families and friends wish to be together and all are invited to worship with us.
-To allow us to prepare for larger than usual attendance and for security purposes, all adults must have a name tag, members and guests alike.
+We know the holidays are a time where families and friends wish to be together, and all are invited to worship with us.
+To allow us to prepare for larger than usual attendance and for security purposes, all adults must have a name tag, members, and guests alike.
 Therefore, we ask that you obtain guest name tags in advance of the High Holy Days for any non-members attending services with you.
-Please call the office at 314-469-0700 to arrange for name tags for your guests, including names and contact information.
+Please call the office at 314-469-0700 to arrange for name tags for your guests.
+Be prepared to provide their names and contact information.

 Prayer Books